bicycle-codes/simple-aes/README.md

 Cryptography used by [vanishing.page](https://vanishing.page/).
 Works in browsers and node.

-This is generally useful as a dead simple way of using symmetric keys in a browser or node.
+This is generally useful as a dead simple way of working with symmetric keys in a browser or node.

 Thanks to [Fission](https://github.com/fission-codes/), the original author for much of this code.